 The Gaze, a body of 24 tableaus, resurfacing dreams captured in prints with no post manipulations, crowning her twenty-year career in photography.
-It was inaugurated in a live performance setting in gallery 133 (2007) and exhibited in The Spoke Club (2008) and Spacio Del Arte (2010).
+It was inaugurated with a live eclectic music performance at Gallery 133 (2007) and exhibited at The Spoke Club (2008) and Spacio Del Arte (2010).

 Impressions, a body of 16 deconstructed to abstraction photographs in a style unique to the artist (2012 Neubacher-Shor Gallery).